 NUMBER OF CHILDREN REACHED:

 The Faîtière des Caisses Populaire du Burkina celebrated Global Money Week for the second consecutive year.
 The celebrations started with presentations given by the Director of Case Song-Taaba, Mr Alu Hamadou, and representatives from the YouthStart program.
-Justin Sandwidi, the Youth Champion of the YouthStart program initiated a discussion with a large group of his peers and financial experts on the topic of "What do the youth and children want for their future?"
+Justin Sandwidi, the Youth Champion of the YouthStart program initiated a discussion with a large group of his peers and financial experts on the topic "What do the youth and children want for their future?"
 The conclusion that was drawn from the exchange of ‘savings’ stories was that children usually know what they want for their future and only need to be encouraged and advised to help them achieve their dreams.
-After the exchange Mr. Hamadou added that it is the credit unions and the YouthStart program responsibility to take on this role by developing financial inclusion policies and teaching the youth about how to access and properly use the financial products available to them.
+After the exchange Mr. Hamadou added that it was the credit unions' and the YouthStart program's responsibility to take on the role of advisor by developing financial inclusion policies and teaching the youth about how to access and properly use the financial products available to them.

 The next day a group of 120 students, many of whom were involved in the discussions on the 13th March, participated in an interactive workshop that encouraged the youth to identify a personal goal and begin the planning process to achieve this goal.
 They then compared the different places where you can save money and they were asked to determine the benefits of saving with the RCPB.
 They ended the workshop with a discussion on the rules for opening a youth savings account.
 Activities continued into the evening with a guided tour for 30 students of the Commercial Technical Institute AKPODE and Song- taaba.
 The training was interactive and the youth were completely involved in the process.
 Those who responded well to the questions were rewarded with sweets and financial-themed gadgets.